Geotextile for Erosion Control

 Erosion Control Geotextiles to Stop Sediment

-Question: I am looking a geotextile for erosion control.
-I would like something temporary just to prevent sediment from flowing into the river while I am working and then remove it later.
+Question: I am looking at geotextile for erosion control.
+I would like something temporary just to prevent sediment from flowing into the river while I am working, then remove it later.
 I would like to know how much it costs and how to install it.

 When using this silt fence, the material can be placed along the river to prevent sediment and silt from flowing into the river and causing pollution.
 Over time, this sediment will slowly build up along the silt fence where is can be removed as needed.

 As with any kind of construction site material, routine inspection is key to determining if this fabric is performing appropriately and can successfully hold your sediment materials.
 Things you will want to look for during inspection is slight tears, ripping, straining, or excessive build-up of sediment materials.
 If you see any of these problems, repair or removal of materials should be done immediately to prevent your unit from working incorrectly.

 Comments regarding this Customer Q&A about a geotextile for erosion control: